b-chen00/PokemonShowdown/README.md

 ### Requirements:
 Python3 and pip is required to run the project
 [Download Python3 here](https://www.python.org/downloads/) (pip3 comes with python3 download)
+All required packages for the virutal environment can be found in doc/requirements.txt

 ### Creating and activating a virtual environment:
 `$ python3 -m venv <name>`